 Most of the countries have set laws when it becomes legal to buy and consume alcohol.
 These types of laws prevent underage people from getting in contact with alcohol either by buying or consuming it.
 The legal drinking age and the legal purchase age can be different.

 BAC measures the amount of alcohol in a person's blood.
 Most countries have legal BAC limits for drivers with penalties if they break the law.

 Sensible Drinking Guidelines

 Standard "drinks" contain 12 ml of alcohol.
-This is different from a country to country.
-If a country doesn't have official Government guidelines on their own, they should use the instructions provided by the World Health Organisation on low-risk consumption of alcohol (by a unit of 12 ml):
+This is different from country to country.
+If a country doesn't have official Government guidelines on its own, it should use the instructions provided by the World Health Organisation on low-risk consumption of alcohol (by a unit of 12 ml):

 - Not more than two units of alcohol for women, per day.

 - Not more than three units of alcohol for a man per day.

 - Not recommended to exceed more than four units at one time.